Last Updated on May 8, 2023 by Tim Wells

 Without getting too technical, this gives the S904X-B better memory performance, floating point data processing (used for game physics and to render graphics on screen), and reliability.

-Unfortunately, the MeCool KM2 Plus only comes with 2GB of RAM, which is a bit of a letdown.
-Although that’s the same as the Fire TV 4K Max, the Firestick feels a bit snappier when navigating the menus and initially loading apps.
+Unfortunately, the MeCool KM2 Plus only comes with 2GB of RAM, which is a letdown.
+Although that’s the same as the Fire TV 4K Max, the Firestick feels snappier when navigating the menus and initially loading apps.

 Storage is average at 16GB, but there’s also a microSD card slot if you want to increase it.